 Umpire Hernandez sues MLB, claiming race discrimination

-Angel Hernandez, a big league umpire for nearly a quarter-century, sued Major League Baseball on Monday alleging race discrimination.
+In this April 8, 2017 file photo, MLB umpire Angel Hernandez is seen in the first inning during a baseball game between the Arizona Diamondbacks and the Cleveland Indians, in Phoenix.
+Hernandez, a big league umpire for nearly a quarter-century, sued Major League Baseball on Monday, July 3, 2017, alleging race discrimination.

 Add your comments below